dpaquette/BugTracker.NET/Blog 8.1 - Replacing the mega postback with Web Api.md

 [View the commit - Update btnetservice to use HttpClient and new Web API endpoints](https://github.com/dpaquette/BugTracker.NET/commit/f77366f74e4b34892a963a9e6b6313fe6ae0f242)

 ##Conclusion
 We have shown how moving from a _mega post back_ to a more standard Web API can help to simplify our code.
-While more refactoring can be done to improve the implementation further, we have acheived our goal of replacing the _mega post back_ with an implementation that is easier to understand and much easier to test.
+While more refactoring can be done to improve the implementation further, we have achieved our goal of replacing the _mega post back_ with an implementation that is easier to understand and much easier to test.